Trading Guide - Chapter 4

-- The format is support/resistance price, type, strength.
-See the next section for the definitions.
+- The support/resistance comprises price, type, and strength.

 8 Month Chart Rally Bands

-- A stock may rally (or pullback) to the shaded Rally Band area and then reverse or consolidate.
+- A stock may go up or down to the area of the shaded Rally Band before reversing course or consolidating.

-- The number of shares traded in a trading session compared to what is expected at that time of day (end of day daily volume is compared to the past 6 months).
+- The number of shares traded in relation to the typical volume for that time of day.
+The daily volume at the end of the day is compared to the previous six months.

-- Typical volume uses a proprietary algorithm to calculate and remove high and low volume days that may skew the reading.
+- Using a proprietary algorithm, typical volume eliminates days with high and low volume that could distort the reading.

-- The expected typical and extreme rallies (in stock points and %) that may occur from support at the current price for momentum trades.
+- The expected normal and extreme rallies (in percentages and stock points) that momentum trades may experience from support at the current price.

 1 Day Price Change

-- Helps prevent chasing a stock upward on the day you may want to add a long position.
+- This helps avoid chasing a stock higher on the day you might wish to add a long position.

-- Screen for intraday extreme 1 day price change.
+- Screening for extreme intraday 1 day price movements is possible.

 Short Term Direction

-- Signals pullbacks for entries on momentum (with trend) long trades.
+- A pullback signal for entries on momentum (with trend) long trades.

-- Helps avoid entering a breakout trade after a strong/excessive rally (8+).
+- It assists in avoiding entering a trade following a strong or excessive rally (8+).

-- Medium term indicator, which measures a one to three month long stock uptrend and signals whether it is overbought (or oversold for one to three month pullback).
+- A medium-term indicator measures a one to three-month-long stock uptrend and signals whether it is overbought (or oversold for a one to three-month pullback).

 1 Month Trend

-- Extreme month trend readings of 9 or 10 rarely continue for another month.
+- Extreme month trend ratings of 9 or 10 rarely continue for another month.

-- Uptrend for entries on momentum (with trend) long trades.
+- Uptrend signal for entries on momentum long trades.

-- Screen for the start of an intermediate trend higher.
+- Screen for the beginning of an intermediate trend higher.

 3 Day Candlestick

-- Uses over 120 candlestick patterns to analyze the past 3 day candlestick chart.
+- More than 120 candlestick patterns are analyzed by the 3 day candlestick indicator.